-- on-going teacher assessments, based on questioning in class, observations and pupil outcomes, supported by moderation in school and across Sphere Federation - in-year and end of year teacher assessments, recorded and monitored over time
+- on-going teacher assessments, based on questioning in class, observations and pupil outcomes, supported by moderation in school and across Sphere Federation - teacher assessments, recorded and monitored over time

 Learning conversations with children are an important way to assess impact.
 We explore how successful our children have been in acquiring knowledge and skills in relation to their stage of learning.
 In conversations with children, teachers and school leaders ask questions relating directly to age-related expectations and to times when they might have needed more support or when they experienced greater challenge.
 Lesson visits support our assessment of impact.